 The massively transformative vision for Blockchain in the DAM industry is for content distribution to be decentralized and democratized in a public blockchain network where creators of media assets can publish, broadcast and distribute their work and get compensated for the value they generate.
 This however, at this point in time, is more of a moonshot than a bankable strategy.
 I think, what we need right now, is a federation of digital asset media libraries that can serve as a distributed and decentralized ‘system of record’ for digital media in an enterprise Blockchain ecosystem.
 This will establish concrete media asset ownership rights and attribution for media assets as a first step before we tackle the much larger and more complicated content licensing and distribution space.

 Our first step towards this future, is anchoring MediaValet’s Blockchain strategy on Ethereum.
 Using SmartContracts and cryptlets on an Azure-based, enterprise-class, blockchain consortium network, we will allow tenants within the MediaValet digital asset management platform to participate.
 Once achieved, we’ll open up membership to other platforms that are considered “systems of record”.
+The vision for Blockchain in the DAM industry is for content distribution to be decentralized and democratized in a public blockchain network.
+Click To Tweet

 With the pending release of Microsoft’s new Coco Framework for enterprise blockchain networks in early 2018, my team and I will be amoung the first to evaluate its promise of more performant throughput, more flexible confidentiality models, and more distributed governance.
 If these prove true, our timeline of how quickly blockchain will affect the DAM space will shorten dramatically.